rachelngordon/rachelngordon.github.io/_pages/1_about.md

 #### Hobbies

 <!--I strongly believe in the importance of having hobbies and other interests outside of work, as they allow us to utilize different parts of our brain and further enrich our lives. -->
-Some of my favorite hobbies outside of work include embroidery or other crafty and creative mediums, as these allow me to work with my hands and let my mind wander.
-Check out my recent embroidery projects on [Instagram](https://www.instagram.com/embroiderywithrach/).
+Some of my favorite hobbies outside of work include [embroidery](https://www.instagram.com/embroiderywithrach/) or other crafty and creative mediums, as these allow me to work with my hands and let my mind wander. <!--Check out my recent embroidery projects on [Instagram](https://www.instagram.com/embroiderywithrach/). -->

-I also love reading books, specifically contemporary, literary, or historical fiction, as well as memoirs, essays, philosophy, and psychology.
-Check out what I’ve been reading lately on [StoryGraph](https://app.thestorygraph.com/profile/rachelngordon).
+I also love [reading books](https://app.thestorygraph.com/profile/rachelngordon), specifically contemporary, literary, or historical fiction, as well as memoirs, essays, philosophy, and psychology. <!--Check out what I’ve been reading lately on [StoryGraph](https://app.thestorygraph.com/profile/rachelngordon). -->

 <!--It is also important for me to have hobbies that get me out of the house and out of my head.-->
 Recently, I have also enjoyed taking [boxing classes](https://www.titleboxing.com/) and attending stand-up comedy shows.